reergymerej/button-life/README.md

 * Allow for dynamic button text
 * Move side effects out of reducers (random events) - They are not replayable like this.
+* When removing a plugin, remove its parts of state.